 Author of art focused blogs, magazine features, books + peer reviewed publications.

-For fun I love writing about decor, DIY, design, craft focused projects + women's holistic health.
+For fun I love writing about luxury creative projects, decor, DIY, design, craft focused ideas and more.
+I love well made things and innovative design.

 What Else?
 Classic Literature Lover, Art Collector, Feminist + Abolitionist.21 Articles